11 Spring Energy Savings Tips and How to Implement Them

 1. Use Your Ceiling Fans

 Did you know that the average ceiling fan, run at its highest speed, consumes about 75 watts of power?
-If run for 3 hours a day, that breaks down to a 0.22 kWh.
-Let’s say your price per kWh is $0.10, using a ceiling fan would cost you $0.02 per day.
+If you run your ceiling fan for 24 hours a day, and the price per kWh is $0.10, using a ceiling fan would cost you $0.53 per day.

 Now, compare that to an air conditioner that consumes roughly 2,000 watts of power.
-If run for 3 hours a day, that breaks down to 6 kWh.
-If your price per kWh is $0.10, using the air conditioner would cost you $0.60 per day.
+If you run your ceiling fan for 24 hours a day, and the price per kWh is $0.10, using the air conditioner would cost you $4.80 per day.

 This simple exercise allows you to quickly see how using the fans in your home can translate to reduced energy bills.